conan-io/conan-io.github.io/_posts/2022-08-21-New-conan-release-1-51.markdown

 New MesonDeps generator
 -----------------------

-In most of the cases, when creating packages that use Meson as the build system you use the [MesonToolchain](https://docs.conan.io/en/latest/reference/conanfile/tools/meson/mesontoolchain.html) and [PkgConfigDeps](https://docs.conan.io/en/latest/reference/conanfile/tools/gnu/pkgconfigdeps.html) generators and then Meson will find the requirements using *pkg-config*.
-There are some cases like, for example, the build script bellow that the Meson build uses the ``find_library()`` method directly.
+In most cases, when creating packages that use Meson as the build system, you use the [MesonToolchain](https://docs.conan.io/en/latest/reference/conanfile/tools/meson/mesontoolchain.html) along with the [PkgConfigDeps](https://docs.conan.io/en/latest/reference/conanfile/tools/gnu/pkgconfigdeps.html) generator and then Meson will find the requirements using *pkg-config*.
+There are some cases, like the example below, where the build script uses the ``find_library()`` method
+directly:

 ```python